New Zealand is built on its diversity, and we honour the symbols and traditions of Kiwis who have made our country what it is today.

-This year the event is being celebrated on October 1, 2017 at The Trusts Arena, Central Park Drive, Henderson.
-Besides the food, classical and Bollywood dances and spectacular Fireworks to finish the show, there will also be a display of Ram Leela.
+This year, the event is being celebrated on Sunday,October28 at The Trusts Arena, Central Park Drive, Henderson.

-The Indian Diaspora in the West not only represents Indian and Fijian born residents but also from other parts of the world like Africa, America, Europe.
+WIA recognises that in a multicultural Auckland, there is multinationalism in the Indian Diaspora too.
+The Indian Diaspora in the West not only represents Indian and Fiji-born residents but also from other parts of the world including Africa, America, Europe.

-WIA has reached out to the local communities when it comes to the safety of our community or advocating issues pertaining to religious last rites.
+The Association has also reached out to the local communities when it comes to the safety of our community or advocating issues pertaining to religious last rites.

-While the reasons for what it commemorates, Diwali is a time for ’Dana’ (charitable giving) and ’Seva’ (selfless service).
+While the reasons for its commemoration are many, Diwali is a time for ’Dana’ (charitable giving) and ’Seva’ (selfless service).

-Service is worship, no less than performing a puja or practicing meditation or studying scripture.
+Service is Worship, no less than performing a Pooja or practicing meditation or studying scripture.